evkx/evkx.github.io/content/technology/motors/pmsm/_index.md

 Some EV manufacturers have uses a clutch to decouple the motor from the drivetrain, effectively disengaging the motor from the wheels and allowing the vehicle to roll without any drag from the motor.
 This can help reduce the resistance felt by the wheels when the motor is not powered, which can potentially improve the vehicle's efficiency and reduce energy consumption.

-{{< sitefigure thumb="technology/motors/pmsm/mercedeseqesuvfrontmotordisconnect_st.jpg" title="Mercedes EQE Suv with clutch that disconnects front motor when coasting" >}}
+{{< sitefiguresized thumb="technology/motors/pmsm/mercedeseqesuvfrontmotordisconnect_st.jpg" width="3000" height="1687" title="Mercedes EQE Suv with clutch that disconnects front motor when coasting" >}}

 Others uses Induction Motors in front and PSMS in rear.
 Example are all care based on Volkswagen MEB platform.